Tutorial 6: ViewSets and Routers

 use reinhardt::{get, post, put, delete, Json, Path, Response, StatusCode, ViewResult};

-use validator::Validate;
+use reinhardt::Validate;

 #[get("/snippets/", name = "snippets_list")]